Lilyo/bamos.github.io/_includes/cv.md

- I am a research scientist at <b>Facebook AI (FAIR)</b> in NYC and study foundational topics in <b>machine learning</b> and <b>optimization</b>, recently involving reinforcement learning, control, optimal transport, and geometry.
+AAAA I am a research scientist at <b>Facebook AI (FAIR)</b> in NYC and study foundational topics in <b>machine learning</b> and <b>optimization</b>, recently involving reinforcement learning, control, optimal transport, and geometry.
 I am interested in building learning systems that understand and interact with our world.
 I freely publish my research code to <a href="https://github.com/bamos">GitHub</a> as science should be open and reproducible and well-crafted software enables new frontiers. <br><br>

 ## <i class="fa fa-chevron-right"></i> Education